 Riveting...
 One of America’s ablest and most courageous journalists.

 He seeks the truths that destroy truisms, wields reason against all that's unreasonable, and ... puncture(s) sanctimonious idealism....
 He makes the maddening mad.
 And Stossel’s tales of the outrageous are outrageously amusing.

-John Stossel hosts a weekly show, Stossel, on the Fox Business Channel and anchors several specials a year for Fox News.
-Before joining Fox in October 2009, he was co-anchor of ABC News's 20/20.
-He has been praised for his reporting on issues such as education, healthcare, consumer protection, government regulation, taxes, legal reform, and more.
+Before joining Fox in October 2009, John was co-anchor of ABC News's 20/20.
+He has been praised for his reporting on the issues of education, healthcare, consumer protection, government regulation, taxes, legal reform, and more.

-The Center for Independent Thought has converted John Stossel's reports into classroom teaching tools to bring lesson plans to life, and offering the DVDs free to teachers to help students think critically about economics.
-His most popular special in high school classrooms has been "Is America Number 1?," for which John traveled the world to compare American life with life elsewhere and asked: "what makes a nation prosperous?"
+The Center for Independent Thought has converted John's reports into classroom teaching tools to bring lesson plans to life.
+Through the Stossel in the Classroom program, CIT offers the DVDs free to teachers to help students think critically about economics and other important issues.